ZerepL/esp-troll/README.md

 ## How use

 Upload the esp-troll.ino code to your Esp, connect to your friend's computer and power on your Esp.
 You should use the buttons 34 and 39 to navegate through the panel, when you find a one that you like, simple press the action button (35).
 It works with Linux and Windows, I never tested with Mac.
+The keyboard is based in english layout

 ## Functions